Romainlg29/use-broadcast/README.md

 If true, the store will only synchronize once with the main tab.
 After that, the store will be unsynchronized.

+##### options.skipSerialization

+Type: `boolean` (default `false`)

+If true, will not serialize the state with `JSON.parse(JSON.stringify(state))` before sending it.
+This results in a performance boost, but you will have to ensure there are no unsupported types in the state or it will result in errors.
+See section [What data can I send?](#what-data-can-i-send) for more info.

 ##### options.partialize
 Type: `(state: T) => Partial<T>` (default: `undefined`)